ram-bhaskara/Astrodynamics-UG-course/README.md

 Assignments (with solutions) for undergraduate orbital mechanics course.
 I was a teaching assistant for this fundamental course on astrodynamics at Aerospace Engg., Texas A&M. I have designed these assignments in the spirit of covering fundamental concepts in theory and application (programming) at undergraduate level.

-I also mentored three mission design honors projects for this class.
-Project statements will be shared upon request.
+I also mentored two mission design honors projects for this class.
+Project statements included
+1. Interplanetary Hohmann transfer to Mars using lunar gravity assist,
+2. Mission to Jupiter from LEO with gravity assist from Mars.

+Mission design is analyzed using analytical approaches and the [NASA GMAT tool](https://software.nasa.gov/software/GSC-17177-1).

 # Topics